The Cannademix cannabis conference was held at Hudson County Community College in Journal Square in Jersey City, featuring local leaders.

 She noted Jersey City is the most diverse city in the United States.

 A speaker at the conference noted the fees to apply are prohibitively expensive, and MSOs are partnering with minorities and women to get ahead of the game.

 Saleh said he was sympathetic and encouraged her to speak before the City Council.

 At Cannademix, he explained he wanted at least half of the licenses to go to independent operators versus MSOs.

 The Cannademix conference heavily featured minority entrepreneurs and professionals as well as those from the legacy or underground market.
 Out-of-state cannabis experts were also featured on the variety of panels featured.

-“This is creating hope, President Ed DeVeaux said about the launching of the new industry.
+“This is creating hope,” President Ed DeVeaux said.

-DeVeaux explained many are seeking to enter the industry in a career transition.
-He noted the need for a diverse and inclusionary industry as reflected in the NJCBA’s members.
+He explained many are seeking to enter the industry in a career transition.
+DeVeaux noted the need for a diverse and inclusionary industry as reflected in the NJCBA’s members.

-“They’re learning their jobs so be patient,” NJ CannaBusiness (NJCBA) DeVeaux said of the NJCRC.
+“They’re learning their jobs.
+So be patient,” NJ CannaBusiness (NJCBA) DeVeaux said of the NJCRC at Cannademix.